Where Can I Travel Without a Passport? (10 Incredible Places!)

 Mackinac Island, Michigan

-Next on our no-passport journey, we're heading to the charming Mackinac Island, Michigan.
+Next on our no-passport list, we're recommending the charming Mackinac Island, Michigan.
 This hidden gem in the Midwest is full of old-world charm and beauty.
-Imagine a place where cars are replaced by horse-drawn carriages and bicycles, where fudge shops line the streets and scenic beauty is everywhere you look.
-It sounds like a fairytale, right?
-Welcome to Mackinac Island!
+On the island cars are replaced by horse-drawn carriages and bicycles and fudge shops line the streets and scenic beauty is everywhere you look.

 Catalina Island, California